-The 2021 emissions target remains at 44% reduction from the 2006 baseline and due to the City's commitment to 100% renewable electricity the current forecast is a 68% reduction.
+The 2021 emissions target remains at 44% reduction from the 2006 baseline and due to the City's commitment to 100% renewable electricity the current forecast is a 63% reduction.

-Future portfolio increase (+8 per cent) assumes the expansion of the City's property portfolio for community and operational purposes.
+- Future portfolio changes (+5 per cent) assumes the expansion of the City's property portfolio for community and operational purposes, including increased pedestrian lighting and maintenance for parks and public domain at Green Square. - > Increases: Acquisition of 546-552 George St in 2019/20 Gunyama Park Aquatic Centre in 2021/22.

-Increases: Green Square Community and Cultural Precinct, Green Square Library and Plaza, Perry Park Recreation Centre Centre in 2018/19.
-Darling Library and Gunyama Park Aquatic Centre in future years.

-Increases through developer contributions to the City: Greenland Tower Creative Hub and 178-186 George Street.

-Proposed Divestments: Including Epsom Road and Marian Street Depots.

-- Co/Trigeneration (-2 per cent) reductions will be accomplished through the operation of co/trigeneration facilities at Town Hall House, Cook and Phillip Park Aquatic Centre, Ian Thorpe Aquatic Centre. - Building upgrades (-4 per cent) reflects estimated savings from efficiency upgrades in the most resource intensive properties via the Major Properties Efficiency Project (MPEP). - Solar Photovoltaics (PV) (-4 per cent) on City properties (can deliver 15 per cent of electricity demand if battery storage provides a cost effective solution and the City can take advantage of virtual net metering between our sites). - Ausgrid LED lighting (-5 per cent) The City is working with Ausgrid to do an accelerated upgrade of lighting to LED. - Grid emissions (-2 per cent) estimate reductions from greening of the grid. - Renewable energy for electricity (-33 per cent) is proposed to be purchased by the City directly from a renewable project through a Power Purchase Agreement (PPA).
+- Increases after 2021 through developer contributions to the City: Greenland Tower Creative Hub and 178-186 George Street Community building and digital floors. - > Proposed Divestments: Including Oxford St holdings. - Building upgrades (-4 per cent) reflects estimated savings from efficiency upgrades in the most resource intensive properties via the Major Properties Efficiency Project (MPEP). - Co/Trigeneration (-2 per cent) reductions will be accomplished through the operation of cogeneration facilities at Cook and Phillip Park Aquatic Centre and lan Thorpe Aquatic Centre. - Solar Photovoltaics (PV) (-2 per cent) on City properties - Ausgrid LED lighting (-2 per cent) The City is working with Ausgrid to do an accelerated upgrade of lighting to LED. - Renewable energy for electricity (-32 per cent) will be purchased by the City directly from a renewable project through a Power Purchase Agreement (PPA).
+This is enacted through the purchase of Large Scale Generation Certificates (LGC).
+1 LGC is created for 1MWh of renewable electricity.
+20% of LGCs created must be surrendered to the Australia Government under the Renewable Energy Legislation.
+The remaining 80% are retired to ensure that they are not double counted. - Note COVID-19 impacts have not been included in the estimates.

+AMP 73

-Gunyama Park Aquatic and Recreation Centre: Construction works
+Gunyama Park Aquatic and Recreation Centre: CPB Contractors